 Yes.
 A buyer does have the option to skip entering an amount in the price field and click your ‘buy’ button, which will take them straight to the checkout page.

 In this scenario, the checkout will automatically default to your set minimum acceptable price: if you set it to 0, the checkout will be for $0.
 If you set the minimum at $50, the checkout will be for $50.
 Additionally, the amount sent to Stripe for processing will always show at the top of the checkout page—so no chance for surprises.

 What if my customer tries to pay less than my minimum set price?

 The transaction will ultimately be denied, and your buyer will be prompted to try again.

-Let’s say your set minimum purchase price is $9, but your buyer offers $5 and clicks ‘buy.’
-They will still go to the checkout page, and will be prompted to enter their credit card information for a $5 charge.
-It will look like the charge is going through--but in the end, they’ll get an error about failing to meet the product’s minimum amount/no money transaction on their card.
+Let’s say your set minimum purchase price is $9, but your buyer offers $5 and clicks your ‘buy’ button.
+They will still go to the checkout page and be prompted to enter their credit card information for a $5 charge.
+It will look like the charge is going through—but in the end, they’ll get an error about failing to meet the product’s minimum amount/no money transaction on their card.

-If they want to course-correct, they can as for any other checkout error: reload the page, start over
+If they want to course-correct, they can do so in the same way as for any other checkout error: reload the page and start over.

 Need a little more information on setting up payments?
 Check out this guide below! 👇